bronsonavila/bronsonavila.com/src/pages/galleries/chernobyl.md

 - name: "pripyat_park_01.JPG"
   caption: "Bumper cars at the Pripyat amusement park."
 - name: "pripyat_park_02.JPG"
-  caption: "The park was scheduled to open on May 1, 1986, just five days after the disaster on April 26, 1986.
-The Ferris wheel has never been ridden."
+  caption: "The park was scheduled to open on May 1, 1986, just five days after the disaster on April 26, 1986."
 - name: "pripyat_town_01.JPG"
   caption: "One of many buildings reclaimed by nature in the city of Pripyat."
 - name: "pripyat_town_02.JPG"